 Five of the seven monitoring sites had surface water greater than 10cm deep.
 Site 1 had an approximate water depth of 40cm.
 Site 3 and 6 were damp at the surface but did not contain any above ground water.
-The groundwater levels in the ground water monitoring bore WB01 in the foreshore wetlands showed maximum levels of around 1.2m AHD in October 2017 (Appendix 3).
-This is higher than all preceding years (2013-2016).
-Ground Water monitoring bore WB02 was not measured in October 2017.
+The groundwater levels (JHD, 2018) in the ground water monitoring bore WB01 in the foreshore wetlands showed maximum levels of around 1.19m AHD in October 2018 (Appendix 3).
+Ground Water monitoring bore WB02 had maximum levels of 1.23m in October 2018 (Appendix 3).
+The ground water levels were higher than all preceding years (2013-2017).

-There was an increase in the number of kangaroo trails and resting places through the wetlands as the sedges and the vegetation surrounding the wetlands has recovered and provides shelter.
-Site 1 had a similar number of tracks as the previous year.
-There was evidence of grazing on the sedges in Sites 2, 4, 5, 6, and 8.
+The number of kangaroo trails and resting places were similar to the numbers from 2017.
+There was evidence of grazing on the sedges in Sites 2, 4, 5, and 6.